stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

 the large window was an enormous Dutch fireplace with scriptural tiles representing the prodigal son, and opposite the narrow window was a spacious bed built into the wall.

-  As the tree-muffled thunder grew louder, I arranged my plan&rsquo;s details.
+  As the tree-muffled thunder grew louder, I arranged my plan's details.
 First I fastened side by side to the ledge of the large window three rope ladders which I had brought with me.
 I knew they reached a suitable spot on the grass outside, for I had tested them.
 Then the three of us dragged from another room a wide four-poster bedstead, crowding it